Unlock the value already in orbit

 Validated with Thales Alenia Space

 Run inference on-board, downlink insights instead of raw images.
 Same AI model, 20× smaller footprint, up to 37% faster inference.
+Turns an idle payload processor into a downlink-cost saver.

 Read more